openvswitch/ovs/Documentation/intro/install/windows.rst

 ------------------

-`AppVeyor <www.appveyor.com>`__ provides a free Windows autobuild service for opensource projects.
+`AppVeyor <www.appveyor.com>`__ provides a free Windows autobuild service for open source projects.
 Open vSwitch has integration with AppVeyor for continuous build.
 A developer can build test his changes for Windows by logging into appveyor.com using a github account, creating a new project by linking it to his development repository in github and triggering a new build.